Updated FAQ: Property Assessed Clean Energy (PACE)

 What is the status of PACE in Sarasota County?

 The Sarasota County Commission adopted an ordinance setting the framework for a PACE program in 2017 and signed agreements with four PACE providers in 2018.
-Currently, there are two approved PACE providers in Sarasota County: Ygrene and Renew Financial.
-All four cities have opted-in to the county program by resolution, enabling the programs to be offered in the Cities of Sarasota, Venice and North Port and the Town of Longboat Key as well.
+As of March 25, 2020, there are four approved PACE providers in Sarasota County: Ygrene, Renew Financial, FortiFi, and PACE Equity.
+All four cities have opted-in to the county program by resolution, enabling the programs to be offered in the Cities of Sarasota, Venice and North Port and the Town of Longboat Key, as well.
 Renew Financial is not currently able to serve the Town of Longboat Key.
-The other two PACE providers are working on providing compliant documents to gain approval.

 How can I learn more about PACE and stay informed about its launch?